You Need Help: I Live With My Partner and Their Ex-Girlfriend and It’s Getting Hard

 Yeah I can totally understand why you feel miserable.
 This entire situation is perverse and very odd.

 I’d seriously start learning about self advocacy and finding yourself a healthy, safe environment to live in because the one you’re in isn’t it.
-You’re worried your girlfriend’s ex isn’t “involved in the social aspects of the flat”?
+You’re worried your partner’s ex isn’t “involved in the social aspects of the flat”?

 My oh my.
 Time to move out.